brash6/adversarial_attack_image_classif/README.md

 In this file, you can choose to train or load model with different parameters.
 You can also try new attacks with different parameters.

-To load attacked data, make sure you have downloaded "attack_train_PGD.npy" and "attack_test_PGD.npy" and stored it in /Adversarial_attack/data or you can launch new attack and store results
+To load attacked data, make sure you have already launched attacks and configure the paths to the attacked data in constants.py file

 ## Run the project